Luke 11:1-28 Comments by Stephen Ricker

 * Luke 9:29 "As he was praying, the appearance of his face changed, and his clothes became as bright as a flash of lightening."

-* They had seen John and his disciples pray as well as Jesus praying.
+* They had seen John and his disciples pray as well as him pray.
 They too wanted to learn how to pray.
-They obviously had not or at least not prayed much outside of a synagogue.
+They obviously had not or at least not much.

 >Why did they mention John's disciples?